How to Build a Grow Light Stand

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

-When it comes to seed starting, it is hard to find a better set up than a vertical, tiered shelf with grow lights on each level (commonly called a “grow light stand”).
+When it comes to seed starting, it is hard to find a better set up than a vertical, tiered seed starting shelf with grow lights on each level (commonly called a “grow light stand”).
 This set-up allows you to grow multiple levels of seedlings in a condensed space and to provide appropriate levels of light and heat for each shelf.
 And making your own DIY Seed Starting Shelf system is totally within reach!

 There are some beautiful store-bought options for grow light stands (we love the reliable options for Gardeners’ Supply Company).
 But store-bought systems can cost anywhere from $500-1000 depending on their size and with what fixtures they are fitted.

 We set out to create a seed starting shelf that was just as sturdy, with high quality lighting fixtures, room for as many seedlings as possible, and the added benefit of heat mats.

 This hunt was actually pretty easy, as shelving systems like this are available at many home improvements stores as well as on Amazon.
 We chose a 36-inch Four Shelf Chrome Unit from Amazon Basics.
 This system is adjustable and is sturdy enough to hold plants without wobbling around or feeling unstable.